dustyash69/Ranker/README.md

 9) In the `Select Gender:` dropdown, select your gender.
 For men, select `Gender-neutral` otherwise select `Female only(including Supernumerary)`.
 10) Click on the `Get Results` button.
 Wait for the app to compile your results.

+**Note -** The `Ignore Quota?` checbox can be used to ignore the quota of the colleges.
+If you get **any** data error, it can be attempted to fix with this option by enabling it.
+If you feel like there are less colleges than expected, ticking this checkbox will likely fix it.

 ## Where are the results?
 The college and the branches you got at them are stored in an excel file in the folder you selected before.
 There is also a text file in it to guide you.